S.Korea president says any talks with N.Korea should be more than show

 SEOUL, Aug 17 (Reuters) - Talks with North Korea should not be for political show but contribute to establishing peace, South Korean President Yoon Suk-yeol said on Wednesday, speaking at a press conference to mark his first 100 days in office.

-On Monday, Yoon repeated his calls for North Korea to end its nuclear weapons development and begin denuclearization in exchange for "large-scale" economic aid.
+Yoon repeated his calls for North Korea to end its nuclear weapons development and begin denuclearization in exchange for phased economic aid.

+South Korea was not in a position to guarantee the North's security if it gave up its nuclear weapons, but Seoul does not want forced regime change in North Korea, he said.

+Facing falling poll numbers and controversies over his picks for top ministers, Yoon was pressed by media on a range of issues including labor reform, housing shortages, and recovery from recent floods.

 ((JoshSmith1@thomsonreuters.com;))